The Three Musketeers (2009 TV series): Story

-In 1625, d'Argtagnan heads for Paris from Gascony and tries to meet the Three Musketeers there.
+In 1625, d'Artagnan heads for Paris from Gascony and tries to meet the Three Musketeers there.
 From this, he grows up into a musketeer despite being involved in a struggle of power between Anne of Austria and Cardinal Richelieu.

 But the dissolution of the Guards by Richelieu makes the lives of the musketeers change a lot.
 D' Artagnan meets former captain Treville who is a groom for king and then searches Athos, Porthos and Aramis with labour.
 Then Trėville tells the musketeers that d'Artagnan is a son of Bertand who taught them fencing and train him to a full-fledged musketeer.
 He also tells d'Artagnan to learn courage from Athos, wisdom from Aramis and humour from Porthos.

 One day Bonacieux, owner of the house the musketeers and d'Atragnan live in asks them to search his young wife Constance who serves Anne of Austria.
 At that time, Constance is imprisoned and questioned by Cardinal Richelieu about the Duke of Buckingham, who is said to visit Paris incognito.
 After that, Constance runs away from prison and make the queen meet the Duke of Buckingham secretly.
 Anne hands him her necklace with twelve diamonds as a memory of their tryst.

 However, Milady de Winter, a spy for Richelieu who serves Anne under the false name of Charlotte schemes the queen to wear a necklace at a ball to be held one week later.
 Then the musketeers, d'Artagnan and Constance hurry to London to take back it despite being chased by Milady and Rochefort.
-Finally only d'Artagnan and Constance reach the residence of the Duke of Buckingham safely but find that two of twelve diamonds are stolen by Milady and O'Reilly, a jeweller adds two diamonds anew.
+Finally only d'Artagnan and Constance reach the residence of the Duke of Buckingham safely but find that two of twelve diamonds are stolen by Milady, and O'Reilly, a jeweller adds two diamonds anew.
 Though they lose it on their way to Paris, the necklace is sent to Anne miraculously.